 These upside down gooseberry crumble bars make the most of one of Britain’s most unusual seasonal fruits.
-Packed with oats and nuts for energy and nutrition and refined sugar free.
+Packed with oats and nuts for energy and nutrition.
+Refined sugar free.

 Cutting down on sugar

-As you’re sure to know if you’ve visited Sneaky Veg before, I’m keen on reducing the amount of sugar in my children’s diet.
+As you’re sure to know if you’ve visited Sneaky Veg before, I try to reduce the amount of sugar in my children’s diet.
 I love experimenting with different ways of sweetening baked goods that we are used to making with sugar.

-These gooseberry upside down crumble bars are made with Tate & Lyle agave nectar.
+These gooseberry upside down crumble bars are sweetened with banana and agave nectar.

 What is agave nectar?